Code-Society-Lab/grace/README.md

 ---

-## Support
+## Troubleshooting
-For any issues or questions feel free to [join](https://discord.gg/code-society-823178343943897088) our server and have a chat with us.
-You can also checkout our [troubleshooting](https://github.com/Code-Society-Lab/grace/wiki/Troubleshooting) section.
+If you're getting unexpected result, visit the wiki's [troubleshooting](https://github.com/Code-Society-Lab/grace/wiki/Troubleshooting) page.
+For any other problems or questions ask us on our [discord  server](https://discord.gg/code-society-823178343943897088).